Understanding The Symptoms Of Stress

 Chronic stress disrupts the delicate balance of neurotransmitters in the brain, particularly serotonin and dopamine, which play pivotal roles in regulating mood—a fundamental aspect stress affects.

+This disruption often precipitates enduring feelings of sadness, hopelessness, and despair, hallmark symptoms of depression.
 The intricate interplay between anxiety and depression underscores the profound impact of stressors on mental health.

 Emotional well-being in the face of adversity is, therefore, crucial, and stress management becomes essential to reducing the likelihood of developing or exacerbating depressive symptoms.